Droughts Czech Republic

 In Central Europe, climate change will probably increase drought frequency, duration and severity, and this will affect agriculture, biodiversity, forestry, energy production, tourism, and more general the availability of water resources.
 A study on 411 climatological stations across Austria (excluding the Alps), the Czech Republic and Slovakia over the period 1961-2014 shows that the number and intensity of droughts are already increasing in parts of Central Europe, especially north of the Danube River, the northwestern Czech Republic, and the southeastern corner of Slovakia.
 This trend is not due to a decrease in precipitation.
 It is due to an increase in the evaporative demand of the atmosphere, driven by higher temperatures and global radiation.
 The observed drying trends are most pronounced during the April−September period and at low elevations (below 600 m) (20).
 These results agree with results from previous studies for the Czech Republic (21), Slovakia (22), and adjacent areas of Poland (23) and the Alps (24).
 Dry episodes were rarely observed in the mountainous regions.
 In fact, the majority of stations above 1000 m exhibit a significant wetting trend for both the summer and winter (October−March) half-years.
 This trend occurred at the expense of snow cover, however, and therefore lowered the potential water flow at lower elevations during the season (20).

+According to projections based on a large number of regional climate models and global circulation models, the frequency of severe droughts in the Czech Republic will increase between now and 2100 (25).
 In the absence of a substantial increase in precipitation and with the expected increase in evapotranspiration, there will be a much greater danger of drought in a number of the most productive areas of the country (17).

 The change in the current precipitation regime and more frequent occurrence of downpours could lead to an increased risk of water erosion of the soil, which currently affects more than half of domestic agricultural land.
 The permeability of the soil was substantially reduced in the recent past (particularly through the use of heavy farming equipment), so that the rate of infiltration of precipitation is decreased and the tendency towards run-off is exacerbated, causing water erosion (17).